adrianboca/openalgo-python-library/README.md

-# OpenAlgo - Python API Client for Automated Trading
+# OpenAlgo Python Library

+A Python library for algorithmic trading using OpenAlgo's REST APIs.
+This library provides a comprehensive interface for order management, market data, and account operations.

 ## Installation